GSA/digitalgov.gov/content/events/2020/05/2020-05-05-dr-emily-shen-on-secure.md

 ---

 For many applications, organizations want to collaborate to gain insights from their collective data—but don't want to share their own data due to security and privacy concerns.
-Secure multi-party computation (MPC) allows parties to jointly work on their data, without giving their data to each other and without using a trusted party.
+Secure multi-party computation (MPC) allows parties to jointly analyze their data, without giving their data to each other and without using a trusted party.

 While MPC techniques exist that can in theory compute any function securely, in practice, it is challenging to develop and optimize MPC for complex functions.
 To address this challenge, Lincoln Laboratory has developed a framework for rapidly prototyping and evaluating MPC solutions.